OneGuabaya/python-server-heroku/README.md

 The main goal is to create a Heroku a global controller to retrieve datas from postgreSQL to your Google Sheets spreadsheet.

 # How to use it
-Just fork the project, and deploy it on Heroku as described on the above article.
+Just fork the project, and deploy it on Heroku as described in the above article.

 # What should I change on the code
 Go to `app.py` file > change the global variables with your own: